 Cost is a crucial factor to consider when deciding what college to attend.
 At El Paso Community College, the tuition for in-state residents is $2,520.
 Combined with fees of $490, the $1,079 cost of books and supplies.

-Out-of-state residents can expect to pay more.
+Out-of-state students can expect to pay more.
 While the costs for room, board, and other expenses are the same, out-of-state tuition is significantly higher.
 Out-of-state students must pay $4,858 in tuition.

 Students at El Paso Community College are eligible for federal financial aid.
-The average federal aid awarded to students at El Paso Community College was $6,926 last year.
-The percentage of students awarded federal aid was 78%.
+The average federal aid awarded to students at El Paso Community College was $6,926 last year, with 78% of students being awarded federal aid.
 This shows that if you apply for federal aid, you have a good chance of receiving it.